litedz/NoteNest/README.md

-# NoteNest is a poweThroughout your work on the projectrful PHP and Livewire package, seamlessly integrated with Alpine.js, designed to simplify and enhance your note-taking capabilities Throughout your work on the project.
+# NoteNest is a powerful PHP and Livewire package, seamlessly integrated with Alpine.js, designed to simplify and enhance your note-taking capabilities Throughout your work on the project